Mostafanofal453/Automating-Novel-Terms-in-Egyptian-Arabic/README.md

 ​																						Figure 17.
 Goodreads Book Sample

 ## <a name ="22">True Labeling</a>

 We selected the list of words for the evaluation based on the four conditions mentioned before and changed the threshold to filter the most accurate words for us.

 ![image](Image/pic18.png)

 ​																						Figure 18.
-Filter Words Example<br>
+Filter Words Example

 Finally for the labeling, we searched for the sentences which include the context change words and used twitter API advanced search to make sure that there were two different contexts for the same word.

 ![image](Image/pic19.png)

 ​																				Figure 19.
-Searching for word context change<br>
+Searching for word context change

 Then we selected 20 sentences for each label putting their true labels manually to compare with our model and the accuracy was around 61%.